 What is SEO?

 SEO stands for Search Engine Optimisation.
 Keywords dominate many elements of nailing your SEO, but there's more to it than that.
-You should also consider optimising your site speed, creating clear site maps and menus, categorising content effectively, tagging your images and creating epic content (hello blog posts - do I really need to blog!) as often as you can.
-Heck, you can even use social media for SEO - here's how to do that.
+You should also consider optimising your site speed, creating clear site maps and menus, categorising content effectively, tagging your images and creating epic content (hello blog posts!) as often as you can.
+Heck, you can even use social media for SEO.

 But while there are many different strings to this particular bow, they do have one common purpose: getting your wedding business found.
 If you want to put your wedding business on the digital map, SEO is the way to go.
 Does Google know you exist?